All About Autism

 Autism and Substance Use Disorders: Is There a Connection?

-A review of the research, risks and protective factors, components of addiction, and a preview of treatment options for autistic individuals who struggle with the disease of addiction 1 Recent...
+A review of the research, risks, protective factors, and components of addiction, and a preview of treatment options for autistic individuals who struggle with the disease of addiction.
+1

 SM